Excel Confidence Interval (Table of Contents)

 - CONFIDENCE function is replaced by CONFIDENCE.NORM under Excel’s 2010 and later versions.
 The former is still available in Excel for compatible issues.

-- We get #NUM! error while calculation confidence value using CONFIDENCE.NORM/CONFIDENCE function if any of the three parameters (alpha, standard-dev, size) has a value less than or equals to zero.
+- We get #NUM!
+Error while calculating confidence value using CONFIDENCE.NORM/CONFIDENCE function if any of the three parameters (alpha, standard-dev, size) has a value less than or equal to zero.

-- #VALUE! an error occurs when any of the three-argument has provided with a non-numeric value.
+- #VALUE!
+An error occurs when any of the three-argument has been provided with a non-numeric value.

 Recommended Articles

 This is a guide to Confidence Interval in Excel.
-Here we discuss How to compute Confidence Interval in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to compute Confidence Intervals in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –